hsuanchih/Scribbles/docs/RxSwift/Memory-Management-in-RxSwift.md

 ```

 ### SinkDisposer
-A type responsible for disposing of both the sink & the subscription
+A type responsible for disposing of both the sink & the subscription.
 ```swift
 private final class SinkDisposer: Cancelable {
     private enum DisposeState: Int32 {